kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/project.md

 ### Milestone 3: Add CSS

-Finally add some styles using your prefered method.
+Finally, add some styles using your preferred method.